 In the world of business-to-business integration, generations of products don’t really evolve as much as they accumulate.
 There comes a time when every organization must assess whether its collection of legacy solutions still provide benefit, or are just in the way.
 Technology can hold up well for its original purpose, but is it a singular benefit?
-Could your B2B gateway be doing more to enable business success?
+Could your B2B integration platform be doing more to enable business success?

 The simple answer might be yes, but these legacy products often need some coddling in the form of added functionality and girth.
 This old technology has lasted long enough that business needs (cloud integration, file sharing, new security mandates, etc.) have changed, and typically the first instinct is to make your old technology work harder to meet these needs, perhaps through added scripting and customization.

 The question becomes: Can an IT department justify a recommendation to retrofit critical B2B technology, in a square-peg-in-a-round-hole way?
 Many try.
 But ultimately, we’re still attempting to “fit” something onto or into something else to extract functions and capabilities that are fundamentally missing.
 On the other hand, implementing a modernized, single-platform B2B software infrastructure provides multiple benefits and moves businesses into the future.

 Remember the DVD/VCR combo?
 (If you still have one, you’re in denial.)
 That’s an example of retrofitting current movie-watching technology with previous generations of movie-watching technology.
 It was a good idea for a while, mainly because it allowed us to keep our status quo and dabble in newer technology.
 But the DVD/VCR combo: